MoserMichael/pyasmtool/tracer.md

 ### <a id='s1-3-1' />The python tracer in action

 Let's trace the execution of a recursive factorial function in python.
 Note that the tracer is defined as a decorator of the traced function.
-(You can learn more about decortors in [this lesson](https://github.com/MoserMichael/python-obj-system/blob/master/decorator.md)
+(You can learn more about decorators in [this lesson](https://github.com/MoserMichael/python-obj-system/blob/master/decorator.md)

 The traced output is showing the file name, line numer and depth of the call stack, counting from the first call of the traced function.